Global Learning Award

 - Syllabi for courses taught over the last two years that reflect a commitment to global learning.

-Application materials, together with all supporting documentation, should be submitted by email to both Blase Scarnati, Director of Global Learning, and Daniel Palm, Associate Vice President for Global Initiatives.
-Applications will be reviewed by members of the Global Learning Initiative Steering Committee who will make recommendations to the Provost and Vice President for Academic Affairs who will select Award recipients.
-The deadline for receipt of application materials is January 31, 2020 by 5:00 PM.
-Awards will be given at the annual Faculty Awards event in the spring semester.
+Application materials, together with all supporting documentation, should be submitted by email to both Melissa Armstrong, NAU Award for Excellence in Global Learning Facilitator and Daniel Palm, Associate Vice President for Global Affairs.
+Applications will be reviewed by members of the Global Learning Initiative Steering Committee who will make recommendations to the Provost and Vice President for Academic Affairs who will select award recipients.
+The deadline for receipt of application materials is February 5, 2021 by 5:00 PM.
+Awards will be given at the annual Faculty Awards event in the Spring semester.

 Previous winners Accordion Closed